NEIGHBORHOOD GRANTS 2018

-United Way of Pierce County’s Neighborhood Grants Program, powered by South Sound Together, provides financial and technical support to resident or community-led groups for projects that help children and families in their neighborhood.
+United Way of Pierce County’s Neighborhood Grants Program provides financial and technical support to resident or community-led groups for projects that help children and families in their neighborhood.

 WHO SHOULD APPLY

-Any Pierce County community-led groups in the Bethel, Springbrook, Franklin Pierce, Key Peninsula or Eastside (Salishan) neighborhoods are eligible to apply this year.
+Any Pierce County community-led groups in the Bethel, Franklin Pierce, Sumner or Eastside Tacoma (Salishan) neighborhoods are eligible to apply this year.
 Each group must include at least four volunteers.

 - Any resident, informal group of neighbors or community-led group working on a project or activity that will directly benefit their community.

 - Advocacy groups focusing on neighborhood improvements such as: after-school programs, community gardens, etc.